- Home

 Managing side effects for bowel cancer

 It will take some time to recover from the physical and emotional changes caused by treatment for bowel cancer.
-Treatment side effects can vary.
-Some people will experience just a few side effects, while others will have more.
+Treatment side effects can vary – some people experience many side effects, while others have few.
+Side effects may last from a few weeks to a few months or, in some cases, years or permanently.
+Fortunately, there are many ways to reduce or manage side effects.

 Learn more about: